Iqbalhossen/zoom-client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# E-Commerce Client Application

+This is a **Next.js** frontend application for an e-commerce platform built with **React**, **Redux Toolkit**, **TailwindCSS**, and **Axios**.
+It integrates with a backend API for user authentication, product management, and other features.

+---

+## 🚀 Features

+- User Authentication (Login / Logout)
+- OTP Verification
+- Product Listing with Pagination
+- Product Add / Edit / Delete (Admin)
+- File Uploads (Images)
+- Rich Text Editor (Jodit) for product descriptions
+- Redux Toolkit for state management
+- TailwindCSS for responsive UI
+- Notifications (react-toastify) and Alerts (SweetAlert2)
+- Animated UI with Framer Motion
+- LocalStorage for persisting user session
+- Cookie-based authentication

+---

+## 📁 Folder Structure (Client)